buben19/bacon/README.md

     No components placed out of printer (i.e. power supply) Supports wide range of extruders
     Filanment guide for mounting dust remover
+    200 x 200 x 200 mm print volume (may be greater, depends on configuration) designed for RAMPS 1.4 electronics
+    electronics active cooling

 ### Note